Ajrakh-Inspired Silk Satin Kimono

 This lovely silk satin kimono features a geometrical print that is inspired by a block-printing technique called 'Ajrakh'.
 The technique originated centuries ago and is still practiced by artisan communities in the Kutch desert of India.

-In keeping with our philosophy, we have reinterpreted the traditional motifs to create a modern print with subtle Eastern overtones.
+We have reinterpreted the traditional motifs to create a modern print with subtle Eastern overtones.
 Narrow lapels are complemented by beautifully detailed sleeves that incorporate loops and fabric ties.
 The jacket comes with a tonal fabric belt and can be worn both belted and loose.
 Combine with matching trousers for an elegant and very distinctive look.

-Model is 5 feet 9 inches / 175 cm and wears UK Size 6.
+Model is 5 feet 9 inches / 175 cm and wears UK size 6.

 Shell: 100% Silk